WebBamboo/docs/docs/development/javascript/how-to-install-mercure-on-debian/index.md

 {{< output >}}
 Invalid config: one of “jwt_key” or “publisher_jwt_key” configuration parameter must be defined.
 {{< /output >}}

 But what is JWT?
-JWT or JSON Web Token is an open standard for securely transmitting information between parties in JSON.
-I won’t go into too much detail about JWT if you’re interested head to their homepage to learn more.
+JWT stands for JSON Web Token and is an open standard for securely transmitting information between parties in JSON.
+I won’t go into too much detail about JWT here, so if you’re interested head to their [homepage](https://jwt.io) to learn more.
+The JWT Key is a string used to encode the JWT Token.
+Think of it as a password.

 Let’s supply a jwt-key and rerun mercure:

         ./mercure --jwt-key=’!ChangeMe!’ --addr=’localhost:3000’ --allow-anonymous --cors-allowed-origins=’*’